utlib/collections-uoft/docs/index.md

 # Policies and Documentation

-*[Collections U of T](https://collections.library.utoronto.ca)* is the  University of Toronto Libraries' image repository for UTL digitized special collections and archives.
+[Collections U of T](https://collections.library.utoronto.ca) is the  University of Toronto Libraries' image repository for UTL digitized special collections and archives.

 **This site contains staff policy & procedures documentation.**

-If you are looking for documentation and help for browsing and searching in *Collections U of T* visit the public help pages at [https://collections.library.utoronto.ca/explore/help](https://collections.library.utoronto.ca/explore/help).
+If you are looking for documentation and help for browsing and searching in Collections U of T visit the public help pages at [https://collections.library.utoronto.ca/explore/help](https://collections.library.utoronto.ca/explore/help).

 {: .note }
 > ***The New Collections U of T Platform launched in May 2024.
 Go to the [2024 Migration Guide](https://utlib.github.io/collections-uoft/documentation/2024-migration-guide) for more information.
-From July 2025 to April 2026 the New Collections U of T Platform will undergo its next phase of development to create and launch an administrator user interface ("admin UI").
-The admin UI will enable collection owners to modify and ingest content independently (without ITS support).
-Until the admin UI is launched, collection owners can contact ITS for support to modify or ingest collections.
-More details and timelines about the admin UI will be available after December 2025.***
+The first phase of the Collections U of T Admin UI will be delivered by end of April 2026.
+Until then, Collection owners can contact ITS for support to modify or ingest collections.***

 **Skip to:**
 * [About Collections U of T](index.md#about-collections-u-of-t)